 This product is intended to be used with a 12-volt electrical system like found on most vehicles or machinery.
 Most common uses are with Motorcycles, Auto, Snowmobiles, ATV's, etc.

 Please be aware that this clothing is not intended to be used with a battery pack due to the energy requirements of the heating elements.

 The New WarmGear Heated Jacket Liner is designed to keep you warm when plugged into a 12 volt DC power source.
 Wear it layered over a base layer garment and under your outer shell garment.

-Our WarmGear Women's Heated Jacket Liners are designed especially for women.
+Our WarmGear women's heated motorcycle jackets are designed especially for women.
 The liners are 30% lighter and draw as much heat as the men's liners with less power draw.
 The design includes a dropped back hem for warming the lower back and a shorter length to ensure it wouldn't stick out from under your jacket.